k0sproject/k0s/docs/architecture/adr-001-autopilot-oci-basic-auth-support.md

         // Sha256 provides an optional SHA256 hash of the URL's content for verification.
         Sha256 string `json:"sha256,omitempty"`

-        // ArtifactPullSecrets holds a reference to a secret where Docker or Basic Auth
+        // ArtifactPullSecrets holds a reference to a secret where the credentials are
-        // credentials are stored.
-We use these credentials when pulling the artifacts from
+        // stored.
+We use these credentials when pulling the artifacts from the provided
-        // the URL.
+        // URL using any of the supported protocols (http, https, and oci).
         ArtifactPullSecret *ArtifactPullSecret `json:"artifactPullSecret,omitempty"`

         // Insecure indicates whether certificates in the remote URL (if using TLS) can